human-centric-engineering/engineering-culture-index/questions/clarity.md

 # Clarity

 ## Key Characteristics
-Clarity on the primary purpose of the organisation and teams.
-Career Paths, Alignment
+Clarity of the primary purpose of the organisation and teams.
+Clear Direction.
+Clear Career Paths, Clear Roles and Responsibilities.

 ## Description
 It is important that people understand the expectations of their roles and the processes for executing and delivering those expectations.